njeirath/video-clips/README.md

 node dist/backend/apps/backend/scripts/process-clips.js
 ```

+The script utilizes two environment variables:
+- GRAPHQL_AUTH_TOKEN - set this to the Cognito ID token
+- ENDPOINT_HOST - defaults to `localhost`

 - Make sure your `.env` file is configured with the necessary credentials and endpoints.
 - The script expects the CSV file at `apps/backend/Video Clips - Sheet1.csv`.
 - See comments in `apps/backend/scripts/process-clips.ts` for configuration details.